sev-90/art_of_engineering_course/README.md

 3) Very basic programming knowledge: As with working in Jupyter Notebook, you will need a basic understanding of programming concepts such as variables, data types, control structures, and functions.

 4) Required packages (try pip install or conda install if you have not already installed) :

     • pandas
     • geopandas
     • matplotlib
     • shapely

 # Module 1

+You need to be able to run the main.ipynb file cell by cell successfully.

 In module 1 we expect you to be able to successfully generate the following map using the provided data and shapefiles and following the provided step-by-step guideline.

 ### Step 1) Import function read_data from data_reader.py to read mobile phone data.